-FEMA Auctioned Off 34K Nearly Expired Meals That Went Unused During Puerto Rico Hurricane Recovery
+FEMA Auctioned Off 34,000 Nearly Expired Meals That Went Unused During Puerto Rico Hurricane Recovery

 — NBC News (@NBCNews) December 23, 2018

 The explanation that the government could not find a use for the meals did not sit well with many in Puerto Rico.
-Carmen Yulin Cruz, the mayor of San Juan who has frequently attacked the Trump administration for its response to the hurricanes, said the tens of thousands of unused meals were a sign of FEMA’s poor response.
+Carmen Yulin Cruz, the mayor of San Juan, who has frequently attacked the Trump administration for its response to the hurricanes, said the tens of thousands of unused meals were a sign of FEMA’s poor response.

 “It’s an example of bureaucracy inefficiency,” she said.
 “It reinforces the general feeling of the Puerto Rican people that FEMA did not do their job.”